Going through Customs & Immigration

 You will not be allowed to enter Canada if any of your documents are missing

 At the Airport + Getting to your Accommodation

-If you are arriving at the Halifax Stanfield International Airport between August 26 and September 1, you will be greeted by the staff at our Airport Welcome Desk.
+If you are arriving at the Halifax Stanfield International Airport during the last week of August, you will be greeted by the staff at our Airport Welcome Desk.
 They will help to answer your questions, provide refreshments, provide a free text or call home, help you get your transportation to your new home, and much more!
-More information to come!

 Airport Pick Up